 The development of molybdenum alloys should be represented by Russia.
 Molybdenum alloys can be divided into 14 categories according to the different alloying elements.
 The added elements are mainly Ti, C, Re, and Zr, and some Ni, Nb, and B elements are added to change some properties of the materials.

 Of all the molybdenum additive elements, rhenium is the only one favorable for its plasticity at low temperatures.
-Rhenium can not only improve the plasticity of molybdenum in the low-temperature environment but also improve its strength and welding performance, significantly reduce the brittle tendency after recrystallization, as well as improve its high-temperature stability, especially against thermal shock.
+Rhenium can not only improve the plasticity of molybdenum in a low-temperature environment but also improve its strength and welding performance, significantly reduce the brittle tendency after recrystallization, as well as improve its high-temperature stability, especially against thermal shock.

 Tantalum alloy has a high melting point, small expansion coefficient, excellent thermal shock resistance, and forming toughness.
-Its disadvantage is that the antioxidant performance is very poor when working in the environment above 500 degrees Celsius, so the antioxidant coating treatment is needed on the surface.
+Its disadvantage is that the antioxidant performance is very poor when working in an environment above 500 degrees Celsius, so the antioxidant coating treatment is needed on the surface.

 The creep properties and strength of tantalum alloy in the high-temperature environment have been developed in the United States and Russia.
 In the static air environment, the refractory metal compounds of tantalum alloy exhibit good oxidation resistance.

 The most promising tungsten alloy coating is the protective layer of boron and insoluble oxide with high strength and thermal stability.
 The research direction of tungsten alloy coating is to cover the protective surface with silicides with self-healing ability, and the mixture of refractory oxides and silicides is to cover the silicides with blocking substrates so that the products can work in a specific service environment for a long time.

 Thank you for reading our article and we hope it can let you have a better understanding of the application status of refractory metal material.
-If you want to know more about refractory metals, we would like to recommend you to visit Advanced Refractory Metals (ARM) for more information.
+If you want to know more about refractory metals, we would like to recommend you visit Advanced Refractory Metals (ARM) for more information.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.